Renault R26: Mass damper

-Renault first introduced the technology in its 2005 challenger, Renault R25.
-The technology was raced in the last few races of the 2005 season and had been deemed to be legal by the stewards.
+Renault first introduced the technology in its 2005 challenger, Renault R25 at the 2005 Brazilian Grand Prix and had been deemed to be legal by the stewards.
 During the first half of the 2006 season, Renault had built up a comfortable points lead over their main rivals Ferrari.
-However, at the time of the German Grand Prix at the Hockenheimring the FIA decided to ban all the teams from using Tuned mass dampers in their car.
+However, at the time of the German Grand Prix at the Hockenheimring the FIA decided to ban all the teams from using tuned mass dampers in their car.
 Even though the system was deemed legal for over half a year, the FIA decided that it broke the rule that no moving part can influence the aerodynamics of the car.
 Renault claimed that the loss of the system cost them 0.3 seconds a lap.
 The ban hurt the Renault team more than their competitors because Renault had designed their whole car around the technology, meanwhile, their competitors had just included the technology as an after-thought after seeing Renault's implementation.
 This was clearly visible because Ferrari won 5 of the 7 remaining races in the season.
 However, the French team managed to defend both championship titles successfully.